 To understand the potential impact of crowding out, consider the U.S. economy's situation before the exceptional circumstances of the recession that started in late 2007.
-In 2005, for example, the budget deficit was roughly 3% of GDP.
+In 2005, for example, the budget deficit was roughly 4% of GDP.
 Private investment by firms in the U.S. economy has hovered in the range of 14% to 18% of GDP in recent decades.
 However, in any given year, roughly half of U.S. investment in physical capital just replaces machinery and equipment that has worn out or become technologically obsolete.
 Only about half represents an increase in the total quantity of physical capital in the economy.
 Investment in new physical capital in any year is about 7% to 9% of GDP.
-In this situation, even U.S. budget deficits in the range of 3% of GDP can potentially crowd out a substantial share of new investment spending.
+In this situation, even U.S. budget deficits in the range of 4% of GDP can potentially crowd out a substantial share of new investment spending.
 Conversely, a smaller budget deficit (or an increased budget surplus) increases the pool of financial capital available for private investment.

-Visit this website (http://openstax.org/l/debtclock) to view the "U.S. Debt Clock."
+Visit this website (http://openstaxcollege.org/l/debtclock) to view the "U.S. Debt Clock."

 Figure 18.7 shows the patterns of U.S. budget deficits and private investment since 1980.
 If greater government deficits lead to less private investment in physical capital, and reduced government deficits or budget surpluses lead to more investment in physical capital, these two lines should move up and down simultaneously.
 This pattern occurred in the late 1990s and early 2000s.
 The U.S. federal budget went from a deficit of 2.2% of GDP in 1995 to a budget surplus of 2.4% of GDP in 2000-a swing of 4.6% of GDP.
 From 1995 to 2000, private investment in physical capital rose from 15% to 18% of GDP-a rise of 3% of GDP.
 Then, when the U.S. government again started running budget deficits in the early 2000s, less financial capital became available for private investment, and the rate of private investment fell back to about 15% of GDP by 2003.
-However, in more recent years, in the 2010s after the economy recovered from the Great Recession, private investment as a share of GDP increased even as deficits slightly worsened, especially around 2016.
-And while the deficit increased substantially in 2020, private investment as a share of GDP did not.

-FIGURE 18.7 U.S. Budget Deficits/Surpluses and Private Investment The connection between private savings and flows of international capital plays a role in budget deficits and surpluses.
+Figure 18.7 U.S. Budget Deficits/Surpluses and Private Investment The connection between private savings and flows of international capital plays a role in budget deficits and surpluses.
 Consequently, government borrowing and private investment sometimes rise and fall together.
 For example, the 1990s show a pattern in which reduced government borrowing helped to reduce crowding out so that more funds were available for private investment.

 This argument does not claim that a government's budget deficits will exactly shadow its national rate of private investment; after all, we must account for private saving and inflows of foreign financial investment.
 In the mid-1980s, for example, government budget deficits increased substantially without a corresponding drop off in private investment.
 In 2009, nonresidential private fixed investment dropped by \$300 billion from its previous level of \$1,941 billion in 2008, primarily because, during a recession, firms lack both the funds and the incentive to invest.
 Investment growth between 2009 and 2014 averaged approximately 5.9% to \$2,210.5 billion-only slightly above its 2008 level, according to the Bureau of Economic Analysis.
 During that same period, interest rates dropped from 3.94% to less than a quarter percent as the Federal Reserve took dramatic action to prevent a depression by increasing the money supply through lowering short-term interest rates.
-The "crowding out" of private investment due to government borrowing to finance expenditures appears to have been suspended after the Great Recession.
+The "crowding out" of private investment due to government borrowing to finance expenditures appears to have been suspended during the Great Recession.
+However, as the economy improves and interest rates rise, government borrowing may potentially create pressure on interest rates.